11 Must Have Elements of a SEO Audit Checklist

 1. Keywords in SEO

-The most important part of an SEO audit checklist is to make sure you are targeting your content for the right set of keywords.
+The most important part of a technical SEO audit checklist is to make sure you are targeting your content for the right set of keywords.

 They are the building blocks of a Search Engine Optimized web page.
 They are the words that readers use to query in search engines.